bacontime/blog-mirror/nature/elements.md

 Tungsten
 : Wolfram, from *wolf's froth*, in reference to the difficulties of mining wolframite.
 Plutonium
-: Extremium, Ultimium, from the false belief that this was the final element.
+: Extremium or Ultimium, from the false belief that this was the final element.
+Mercury
+: Quicksilver, or Hydrargyrum, which is Greek for 'water-silver'

 <!--